internetimagery/internetimagery.github.io/reel/cv/index.md

                 <img src="/reel/cv/thumbs/dyingember.png"><br/>The Dying Ember Project
             </td>
             <td class="centered">
                 Technical Animator.
-Rigging and Animation.
+Performing Rigging and Animation.
 Maintaining rigs with feedback from our other animators.<br/>
                 Developing our pipeline and custom (python / maya) tools to accomplish our goals.<br/>
             </td>
             <td class="centered">